 The safety of all participants remains our highest priority.
 We appreciate everyone’s diligence in following all safety and hygiene protocols.
 This is essential to protect everyone.

 Coach and volunteer webinars

-SOBC is running required Return to Sport training webinars for all coaches in the sports that are reopening.
-More webinars will be added as the need arises.
-Upcoming webinar dates:
+SOBC is running required Return to Sport training webinars for all coaches in our open sports.
+Upcoming webinars will be posted here as arising.

 The registration deadline for each is 9 a.m. on the day of the webinar.